Choose another lake

 Fair

-We collected 27 Largemouth Bass per hour during our 2022 electrofishing survey, which is up from 22 per hour collected in our 2021 survey.
-Half of the stock-sized (mature) fish collected were longer than the minimum length limit of 14 inches, and 33 percent were over 15 inches.
-Three percent were over 18 inches.
-The largest bass was 20.5 inches and weighed 6.1 pounds.
-Young-of-the-year fish were also collected indicating some spawning occurred in 2022.
+We collected 25 Largemouth Bass per hour during the 2023 electrofishing survey, which is very similar to the 27 per hour collected in the 2022 survey.
+Thirty-five percent of the stock-sized (adult) fish collected were longer than the minimum length limit of 14 inches, and 29 percent were over 15 inches.
+Four percent were over 18 inches.
+The largest bass collected was 20 inches and weighed 4.6 pounds.
+Young of the year fish were also collected indicating some spawning occurred in 2023.
 Fish of all sizes were in excellent body condition indicating an abundant forage base (primarily Gizzard Shad) and good growth.
-Angling opportunities for Largemouth Bass during 2023 should be good.
-Site Regulation: 14 inch minimum length limit/6 fish per day creel limit.
+Angling opportunities for Largemouth Bass should be fair to good.
+Site Regulation: 14 inch minimum length limit, 6 fish per day creel limit.

 REDEAR SUNFISH